-- 3-Install the cap over the clean out opening at the base of the trap.
+- 3 Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
-See FIGURE 48. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in FIGURE 48.
-Route the condensate line to an open drain. - 5 FIGURE 45 shows the furnace and evaporator coil using a separate drain.
-If necessary, the condensate line from the furnace and evaporator coil can drain together.
-See FIGURE 46.
-The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.
+See FIGURE 54. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in FIGURE 54.
+Route the condensate line to an open drain.
+Condensate line must maintain a 1/4" downward slope from the furnace to the drain. - 5 FIGURE 49 and FIGURE 50 show the furnace and evaporator coil using a separate drain.
+If necessary the condensate line from the furnace and evaporator coil can drain together.
+See FIGURE 51, FIGURE 52 and FIGURE 53.

+Upflow furnace (FIGURE 52) - In upflow furnace applications the field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.
+Any length above 2" may result in a flooded heat exchanger if the combined primary drain line were to become restricted.